Blotch3D/Blotch3D/readme.md

     documentation.

-4. See [Creating a new project](#creating-a-new-project) for details on creating projects, adding Blotch3D to an existing project, or building for another platform.
+4. See [Creating a new project](#creating-a-new-project) for details on creating projects, adding Blotch3D to an existing project, using the NuGet package, and building for another platform.
 See [Making and using 3D models](#making-and-using-3d-models) for info on adding existing 3D models to your project.

 Features
 --------